MFarhanH/MFarhanH/README.md

 ## 🔍 About Me

-I'm a fresh graduate from a Hacktiv8 bootcampcFulltime Data Science program with a prior internship as a **Data Analyst**, and I’m excited to dive deeper into building solutions through data.
-With hands-on experience in **machine learning**, **ETL automation**, and **data visualization**, I enjoy solving real-world problems with a data-driven mindset.
+Fresh graduate in Business Information Technology from Bina Nusantara University with experience in marketing, operations, and data.
+I began my career as a Marketing & Admissions Officer, continued as a Data Analyst Intern, and later worked as an Operational Staff at a travel company.
+I recently completed a Data Science program at Hacktiv8 and am now focusing on roles in **data analysis**, **data science**, and **data engineering**.
+I have skills in Python, SQL, and data visualization, and I am currently exploring AI and machine learning fundamentals.
+I enjoy solving problems through data, working in teams, and continuously improving my technical and analytical skills.
+I am highly motivated to grow in the tech industry and contribute to impactful data-driven projects.

 ---